KDE/documentation-docs-kdenlive-org/glossary.rst

       The signal used in video systems to convey the color information of the picture.
 Chrominance is usually represented as two-color difference components: U (blue projection) = B' - Y' (blue - :term:`luma`) and V (red projection) = R' - Y' (red - luma).
 See also :term:`YUV`.

    Clip
       Essentially any file with video and/or audio, a simple image or any asset created through Kdenlive, e.g. title clip, color clip, animation (via Glaxnimate).
 A clip can be in the :term:`Project Bin` or :term:`Timeline`, or be referred to as the result of a :term:`Render<exporting>`.
+See chapter :doc:`/project_and_asset_management/project_bin/clips`

    CMYK
       A |subtractive_color| model based on the CMY color model used in printing.
 The abbreviation refers to the four ink plates used: cyan, magenta, yellow and key (black).